Blatter out of sight as FIFA corruption scandal deepens

 The embattled 79-year-old Swiss national, who rarely misses a FIFA-related event and usually stops to speak to the media, was also conspicuous by his absence on Wednesday when he failed to attend a meeting of African delegates, assembled in Zurich ahead of Friday’s Congress.

-FIFA’s chief medical officer, Michel D‘Hooghe of Belgium, told the medical officers: “President Blatter apologizes for not being able to come today because of the turbulences you have heard about.”
+FIFA’s chief medical officer, Michel D‘Hooghe of Belgium, told the medical officers: “President Blatter apologises for not being able to come today because of the turbulences you have heard about.”

 Those turbulences involved a dawn raid by plainclothes police officers at one of Zurich’s most luxurious hotels on Wednesday leaving seven of the most powerful figures in global football in custody overnight and facing extradition to the United States on corruption charges after their arrest.